Skip Navigation

 Ms.Neill taught middle school and high school science in Vinita, Oklahoma and served as a graduate research assistant at the University of Oklahoma’s K20 Center for Education and Community Renewal.
 She also taught elementary science methods courses for the University of Oklahoma.
 She has completed the graduate courses required for a doctoral degree in science curriculum and instruction a and is currently completing a dissertation focused on STEM integration.

-David Powell is a doctoral student in Instructional Leadership and Academic Curriculum in Science Education in the Jeannine Rainbolt College of Education at the University of Oklahoma.
-David teaches CP and AP Chemistry at Norman High School, which he has done since 2013, and serves as the Science Department Chair.
-In addition to teaching chemistry, he serves his school and colleagues as their building representative, the Academic Team Coach, and the National Honor Society sponsor.
-At the state level, he is the Secretary for the Oklahoma Academic Coaches Association and has worked with the Oklahoma State Department of Education on Science Standard revision committee, the Science Frameworks team for phases 1 and 2, and served twice on the Item Review Committee for the OSDE Grade 11 Science College & Career Ready Assessment.
+David currently teaches CP and AP Chemistry at Norman High School, which he has done since 2013, has taught some Biology, and, since 2019, serves as the Science Department Chair.
+At the state level, he has worked with the Oklahoma State Department of Education on Science Standard revision committee, the Oklahoma Science Frameworks, and on the Item Review Committee for the OSDE Grade 11 Science College & Career Ready Assessment.

 Heather Shaffery